- What’s an unhotel?

 It also has to be something else.
 It has to be someone’s home.

 Yup.
-Our homes are lived in and loved in.
+Our homes are lived in and well-loved.
 They are chock-a-block with personal touches and personality.
 That’s why they express the essence of our great cities and the character of the people who live here.

 So how does this all work for the home owners?
 Basically, whenever one of our members heads out of town they let us know so we can help them share their home with you.